tutors-sdk/tutors-reference-manual/unit-1/panelnote-1-reference/note.md

 | ---------------- | ------- |
 | [Ordering](https://github.com/tutors-sdk/tutors-reference-course/tree/main/topic-08-ordering)| [Ordering Example](https://reader.tutors.dev/topic/reference-course/topic-08-ordering) |

-This should contain an "order" number, which dictates the sequenceing for the cards.
+This should contain an "order" number, which dictates the sequencing for the cards.

 ~~~yaml
 ---